cockroachlabs/visus/README.md

 ./visus start --bindAddr "127.0.0.1:15432"

 Flags:
       --bind-addr string     A network address and port to bind to (default "127.0.0.1:8888") --bind-cert string     Path to the  TLS certificate for the server --bind-key string      Path to the  TLS key for the server --ca-cert string       Path to the  CA certificate --endpoint string      Endpoint for metrics. (default "/_status/vars") -h, --help                 help for start
-      --insecure            this flag must be set if no TLS configuration is provided --prometheus string   prometheus endpoint
+      --insecure             this flag must be set if no TLS configuration is provided --proc-metrics         enable the collection of process metrics --prometheus string    prometheus endpoint
-      --refresh duration    How ofter to refresh the configuration from the database. (default 5m0s) --url string          Connection URL, of the form: postgresql://[user[:passwd]@]host[:port]/[db][?parameters...]
+      --refresh duration     How ofter to refresh the configuration from the database. (default 5m0s) --rewrite-histograms   enable histogram rewriting
+      --url string           Connection URL, of the form: postgresql://[user[:passwd]@]host[:port]/[db][?parameters...]
+      --visus-metrics        enable the collection of visus metrics

 Global Flags:
       --logDestination string   write logs to a file, instead of stdout